-The best balding clippers should not only be able to cut through hair easily but also be safe to use, provide an ergonomic grip for complete control, and demonstrate surgical precision – like the Wahl 8110 balding clippers.
+The best balding clippers should not only be able to cut through hair easily but also be safe to use, provide an ergonomic handle for complete control, and demonstrate surgical precision – like the Wahl 8110 balding clippers.

 1. Cutting Length

 Whether you are using a balding clipper for personal or professional use, by far, one of the most important features will be the trimming length.
 Well-made balding clippers can be zero gapped to cut down to skin level.
 This allows for more precise work for fades, edges, and lines.

 Beyond a skin-level cut, the addition of attachment combs and a taper lever allow for greater variety in length.